eli-labz/ResearchSwarm/README.md

 - **`text-based`** — the agent can execute this fully in software
 - **`human-action`** — requires physical presence or manual intervention
 - **`hybrid`** — split into a digital portion + human handoff

+This prevents the agent from attempting impossible physical actions (like "restart the server") and instead generates a handoff checklist for you.

 ### CLI Examples